aditya-bansal-7/aditya-bansal-7/README.md

 🌱 &nbsp;Currently, I'm sharpening my skills in **Data Structures and Algorithms (DSA)** while building projects in **React**, **TypeScript**, and other frontend technologies. \
 💻 &nbsp;I love collaborating with developers from around the world and contributing to meaningful projects in the open-source space.

-🚀 &nbsp;When I'm not coding, you'll find me exploring new tech trends, gaming, or playing sports like badminton and basketball.
+🚀 &nbsp;When I'm not coding, you'll find me exploring new tech trends, gaming, or playing sports like badminton and basketball./

 -----

 <h3 align="center"> 📫 How to reach me: </h3>